great-expectations/great_expectations/docs/command_line.rst

     $ great_expectations validation-operator --name action_list_operator --suite npi.warning

-    Let us help you specify the batch of data your want the validation operator to validate.
+    Let us help you specify the batch of data you want the validation operator to validate.

     Enter the path (relative or absolute) of a data file : data/npi_small.csv